 Aids Weight Loss

-Purple Cabbage has a great amount of dietary fiber so it helps in weight loss.
+Purple Cabbage has a great amount of dietary fiber that helps with weight loss.
+It stimulates calorie burning so your guinea pig’s weight stays in control.

 What Are the Risks of Feeding Guinea Pigs Purple Cabbage?

-All types of cabbage are good for guinea pigs but only when given in moderation.
-They are high in calcium and this mineral is responsible for the creation of kidney and bladder stones.
+All types of cabbage are good for guinea pigs but only when given in controlled portions.
+They’re high in calcium, which is responsible for kidney and bladder stone formation.

 Kidney Issues